Canadians Abroad and Returning Travelers

 - All facilities will follow public health guidelines regarding cleaning and encouraging physical distancing.
 The reopening status of Alberta’s other historic sites, museums and archives can be found at history.alberta.ca.

-Non-urgent surgeries requiring a hospital stay will resume the week of May 25.
-Maternity services resume at South Calgary Campus and High River Hospital on June 3.
+- Non-urgent surgeries requiring a hospital stay will resume the week of May 25.
+Maternity services resume at South Calgary Campus and High River Hospitals on June 3.

 Permitted to open May 14: